 Wigmore’s Waterfall (also known as Papua in the Cook Island’s Maori tongue [or Papua Waterfall]) is the lone waterfall attraction that we’re aware of throughout the Cook Islands.

-Perhaps if you were to plan your trip, this waterfall may only be worth a bother in the February or March timeframe when the Cook Islands would be well into the latter stages of the Wet Season thereby giving the waterfall’s drainage a chance to saturate.
-Yet even with that said, it’s hard to ascertain exactly how reliably this waterfall can be seen based on our disappointing sample of one.
-So I guess the bottom line is you’ll have to see for yourself.
+Perhaps if you were to plan your trip, this waterfall may only be worth a bother in the February or March timeframe when the Cook Islands would be well into the latter stages of the Wet Season.

-Then again, Rarotonga is a very small island so making the self-drive or even walking or bicycling your way up to the falls still won’t take more than a day or less depending on where your resort is located.
+Then again, Rarotonga is a very small island so making the self-drive or even walking or bicycling your way up to the Wigmore’s Waterfall still won’t take more than a day or less depending on where your resort is located.

 As for logistics, the easy-to-miss turnoff for the falls is near the failed Sheraton Resort just west of the bridge by the Vaima Restaurant on the south side of Rarotonga Island.